Orange County, New York: High school sports

 High schools in Orange County compete in Section 9 of the New York State Public High School Athletic Association along with schools from Dutchess, Ulster, and Sullivan counties.

 College sports

 The Army Black Knights of the United States Military Academy in West Point field NCAA Division I teams in 24 different sports.
 Mount Saint Mary College in Newburgh fields 15 teams in the Eastern College Athletic Conference and the Skyline Conference of NCAA Division III.
 Orange County Community College Colts in Middletown compete in the National Junior College Athletic Association.

+Motorsports

+The Orange County Fair Speedway hosts weekly series racing along with the Super DIRTcar Series along with monster trucks and demolition derbies.
+They also have a Dirt bike track located outside Turns 3 and 4 of the Speedway.
+Some notable drivers to race at the track include Stewart Friesen, Brett Hearn and Max McLaughlin.